byrn-baker/Ansible-Workshop/README.md

     save_when: always
 ```
 Lets go over what we are doing:
-* ```name: Add new vlan to vlan database on {{ inventory_hostname }}``` - The name of the task appears in the Ansible console to let the opperator know what is being performed in the background. ```{{ }}``` with Ansible anything between a double bracket is a variable and we can fill this in with anything available to Ansible like a hostname for example.
+* ```name: Add new vlan to vlan database on {{ inventory_hostname }}``` - The name of the task appears in the Ansible console to let the operator know what is being performed in the background. ```{{ }}``` with Ansible anything between a double bracket is a variable and we can fill this in with anything available to Ansible like a hostname for example.
 * ```cisco.ios.ios_config:``` - This tells Ansible the module we want to use in the task.
 These modules use name space similar to a dns record.
 The cisco.ios.ios_config module has a couple different ways to push configurations to an IOS device.
 For our purposes we will use jinja templates method.
 *   ```src: add_vlan.j2``` - This tells Ansible what file in the templates folder to use in rendering our text that will be pushed to the cisco device.
 * ```ios_config:``` - This second task simply tells Ansible to perform a write memory after passing the rendered text via the SSH connection.
 *  ```save_when: always``` - This does exactly what is says.
 The ios_config module has a few options on when to save the configuration to startup (write memory).
 [Check out the ios module readme docs](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_config_module.html) The ios_config module attempts to provide some idempotency and so if no changes are actually made to the configuration you could tell the module not to perform a write memory.

-Create a new file under 'add_vlan/templates/ called 'add_vlan.j2'. this will store our Jinja2 template that will utlize the host_vars we created above.
+Create a new file under 'add_vlan/templates/ called 'add_vlan.j2'. this will store our Jinja2 template that will utilize the host_vars we created above.
 Jinja templates print out the text in the file while give you the ability to insert predefined variables at any location in the text that you wish.
 Ansible holds this information in memory and the cisco IOS module pushes the full text to our switch similar to a copy and paste from an SSH session on the CLI.
 [Check out this blog post from Network to Code](https://blog.networktocode.com/post/Jinja2_assemble_strategy/)

 In the 'add_vlan.j2' file place the following text:
 ```